DataDog/documentation/content/en/tracing/guide/trace_sampling_and_storage.md

 ## Trace sampling

 Trace Sampling is applicable for high-volume web-scale applications, where a sampled proportion of traces is kept in Datadog based on the following rules.
+You can control sampling by limiting the ingestion rate and/or the storage rate of traces in APM.

+Note that the goal of sampling is to *keep* the traces that matter the most:

+* Distributed traces
+* Low QPS Services
+* Representative variety set of traces

+{{< img src="tracing/product_specs/trace_sampling_storage/tracing-flow-chart.png" alt="Individual traces are sampled at the Client, Agent, and Server level." responsive="true" style="width:90%;">}}

 Statistics (requests, errors, latency, etc.), are calculated based on the full volume of traces at the Agent level, and are therefore always accurate.